Startups find room to grow at Danske Bank’s city center hub.

 The Catalyst Belfast Fintech Hub has become home to some of Northern Ireland’s most exciting new tech and digital startups.

-In that time, the Hub has become a thriving city centre location where tech entrepreneurs are meeting, learning and availing of the resources on offer from the two lead partners on the project.
+In that time, the Hub has become a thriving city center location where tech entrepreneurs are meeting, learning and availing of the resources on offer from the two lead partners on the project.

 While it is undoubtedly a great workspace, it is the entrepreneurs and company founders in the Catalyst Belfast Fintech Hub who make it what it is, so what better way to get a feel for the place than to hear their stories?